chantzos/__/README.md

 keyboard (for resize and move operations)

 #### Keyboard
-The tab completion system (which is almost everywhere or should be at some point) is based on the following zsh line
+The auto completion system is based on the following zsh line:

 ```bash
     zstyle ':completion:*' menu select=4 list-colors "=(#b) #([0-9]#)*=$color[cyan]=$color[red]"